yonasayfu/gerayehealthcare_2/MD/GROUP_2_SECURITY_RBAC/RBAC_ACCESS_MATRIX_CURRENT.md

 - Links render only if the user has the exact permission used by the backend route.
 - Staff-only tools (My Tasks, My Visits, My Availability, My Earnings, My Leave Requests) require the Staff role and render independently of admin modules.
 - System Management (Roles/Users) renders only for Super Admin by default: `manage roles`, `manage users`.
+ - Route presence fallback in the sidebar is configurable via `sidebarLenientRoutes` (default: true/lenient).

 ## API Protection